srblabotw69/Afianthack/README.md

 Overview
 ------------------

-Please see <a href="https://github.com/srblabotw69/Afianthack/blob/master/Afiant-Paper.pdf">Afiant-Paper.pdf</a> to see a detailed overview of Afiant.
+Please see <a href="https://github.com/srblabotw69/Afianthack/blob/master/Afiant-Paper.pdf">Afiant-Paper.pdf</a> for a detailed overview of Afiant.

 Installation